jordan2lee/cell-dissociation/scripts/01_process-bulkrna/README.md

 # Raw read QC

-Generate summary of reads using FastQC GUI
+Generate summary of reads using FastQC GUI.
+Manually save report file.

-Output: 2 files in `01_readqc` for each sequence file
+Output: 2 files in `data/01_readqc/` for each sequence file

 # Filter and/or trim poor reads